khaled9912/khaled9912/README.md

 - 👨‍💻 All of my projects are available at [https://front-portfolio.netlify.app/projects.html](https://front-portfolio.netlify.app/projects.html)

-- 💬 Ask me about **React, Redux Toolkit, MaterialUI, TypeScript, JavaScript, Node,  Django, and Django-rest-framework**
+- 💬 Ask me about **NodeJs, React, Redux Toolkit, MaterialUI, TypeScript, JavaScript, Node,  Django, and Django-rest-framework**

 - 📫 How to reach me **khaledmourad99@yahoo.com**